-7.4 Victoria
+7.4.
+Victoria

 While the other states referred to earlier (Queensland, New South Wales and the ACT) have developed procedures to determine regular (annual) taxi fare increases based on accepted models (taking account of relevant cost factors), this has not been the case in Victoria.
-In that state the taxi industry received two fare increases in 2008, one of 4.2% (to account for a significant increase in gas prices), followed by a second of 6.1%.54 There have been no fare increases since then.
-As the Victorian Taxi Association has indicated in 2010 however, '5 of the last 10 years has seen no fare increase'55.
+In that state the taxi industry received two fare increases in 2008, one of 4.2% (to account for a significant increase in gas prices), followed by a second of 6.1%.
+There have been no fare increases since then.
+As the Victorian Taxi Association has indicated in 2010, '5 of the last 10 years has seen no fare increase'.

-As has been discussed above, the three jurisdictions considered have, or are in the process of adopting/updating appropriate models to determine the demand for more taxis.
-In each case these models take into account appropriate indicators, including those relating to the supply and demand for taxi services in their respective jurisdictions.
-What is clearly demonstrated here is that different jurisdictions have different factors affecting the supply and demand for taxis.
-The fact that each jurisdiction is different is reflected in the different components, and the relative weights given to each of the components, comprising the different models.
+Other jurisdictions have, or are in the process of adopting/updating appropriate models to determine the demand for more taxis.
 Victoria has not adopted this approach whereby a transparent model is applied on a regular basis to determine the need, or otherwise, for an increase in taxi numbers.